-- 1. On the home page, select Data Management. - 2.
-Click View > Projects. - 3.
+- 1. Access SMRT Link using the Chrome web browser. - 2.
+Select Data Management from the Module menu. - 3.
+Click View > Projects. - 4.
 Projects can be sorted and searched for: - To sort Projects: Click a column title. - To search for a Project, use the Search function.
-See "Appendix B-Data search" on page 147 for details. - 4.
-Click the name of the project to edit. - (Optional) Edit the Project name or description. - (Optional) Delete a Data Set associated with the Project: Click X. - (Optional) Add one or more sets of sequence data to the Project: Click Select Data Sets and select one or more Data Sets to add. - (Optional) Delete members: Click X next to a Project member's name to delete that user from access to the Project. - (Optional) Add members to the Project: See Step 7 in Creating a Project. - 5.
+See "Appendix B -Data search" on page 162 for details. - 5.
+Click the name of the project to edit. - (Optional) Edit the Project name or description. - (Optional) Delete a Data Set associated with the Project: Click X. - (Optional) Add one or more sets of sequence data to the Project: Click Select Data Sets and select one or more Data Sets to add. - (Optional) Delete members: Click X next to a Project member's name to delete that user from access to the Project. - (Optional) Add members to the Project: See Step 7 in Creating a Project. - 6.
 Click Save.
 The modified Project is saved.